 The National Water Market System project

-The National Water Market System (NWMS) project, a part of the Water for the Future initiative, is an important Council of Australian Governments (COAG) water reform project.
+The National Water Market System (NWMS) project is an important Council of Australian Governments (COAG) water reform project.

 The NWMS will strengthen Australia's water market through efficient management of improved state and territory water registers, water transactions and availability of market information.

 The NWMS project is part of a broader water reform agenda in Australia.
-Other water reform programs include activities being undertaken by the Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC), the National Water Commission (NWC) and the Murray-Darling Basin Authority (MDBA).
+Other water reform programs include activities being undertaken by the Department of the Environment, the National Water Commission (NWC) and the Murray-Darling Basin Authority (MDBA).
 Further information can be found at:

 The NWMS is being developed so that water trading systems and processes will better meet the Water Market Performance Characteristics set by COAG and National Water Initiative requirements.